Permissive Footpaths

 Sheep Hill Quarry Lime Kiln

 The C18th-C19th lime kiln was restored in the late C20th under the direction of Raymond Cochrane.
 If consists of a high, thick, circular wall with a single doorway & an open roof.
 It was top loaded from the quarry edge with a mixture of 4 parts quarried limestone & 1 part wood and coal.
-Fired from a draw hole beneath, the limestone was burnt to release carbon dioxide to produce calcium oxide, commenly known as lime, this would have then been shovelled from beneath.
+Fired from a draw hole beneath, the limestone was burnt to release carbon dioxide to produce calcium oxide, commonly known as lime, this would have then been shovelled from beneath.

 Lime was produced for use in building mortar, lime wash, daub and lime flooring.
 It was also applied to fields to raise the pH on permanent pastures & promote the release of trace elements important to plant & animal growth & production.